geemus/notes/kindle/originals.md

 ## Timing, Strategic Procrastination, and the First-Mover Disadvantage

-* Shin proposed that putting off a task buys you time to engage in divergent thinking, rather than foreclosing on one particular idea.
+* Putting off a task buys you time to engage in divergent thinking, rather than foreclosing on one particular idea. (via Shin)
-* Bluma Zeigarnik demonstrated that people have better memory for incomplete than complete tasks.
-Once finished we stop thinking about it, but when interrupted and left undone, it stays active in our mind.
+* People have better memory for incomplete than complete tasks.
+Once finished we stop thinking about it, but when interrupted and left undone, it stays active in our mind. (via Bluma Zeigarnik)
 * Procrastinating also keeps us open to improvisation.
 When we plan in advance, we often stick to the structure we've created, closing the door to creative possibilities that  might spring into view.
 * Great originals are great procrastinators, but they don't skip planning altogether.
 They procrastinate strategically, making gradual progress by testing and refining different possibilities.
-* Lisa Bolton summarizes that first-mover advantage is truly in particular industries but is not supported by the research in the general case.
-First-mover advantage tends to prevail when patented technology is involved, or when there are strong network effects.
+* The first-mover advantage is truly in particular industries but is not supported by the research in the general case.
+First-mover advantage tends to prevail when patented technology is involved, or when there are strong network effects. (via Lisa Bolton)
 * Being original doesn't require being first, just being different and better.
 * First, when originals rush to be pioneers, they're prone to overstep.
 When a market is more defined, settlers enter and can focus on superior quality instead of deliberating what to offer in the first place.
 * Second, people who choose to be late movers may be better suited to succeed as they balance their risk portfolios and wait for the right opportunity before entering.